ltdung/WHVI/README.md

 # WHVI: Walsh-Hadamard Variational Inference for Bayesian Deep Learning

 Reproduction of the paper [Walsh-Hadamard Variational Inference for Bayesian Deep Learning](https://proceedings.neurips.cc//paper/2020/hash/6df182582740607da754e4515b70e32d-Abstract.html).
-We aim to update this repository as more material about the method is released.
+We will continue to update this repository as more material about the method is released.

 The repository is organized as follows:
 * `src` contains the source code for the core WHVI functionality;